Create index in MongoDB

 UsagesThe number of times the index has been used

-• Enter the name of the index to create or leave it blank MongoDB craete a default name for the index
+• Please enter the name of the index to create or leave it blank.
+MongoDB makes a default name for the index.

 • Add field to index